Class 9 Exam > Class 9 Notes > English Class 9 > Extra Questions and Answers - Kathmandu

 Q1.
 How does the author describe the flute seller?
 What does he say about the flute music?

 Ans: The author describes the flute seller as a calm, unhurried figure in a corner of the square near his hotel.
 He holds a pole with fifty to sixty bamboo flutes attached, which the author compares to the quills of a porcupine.
 Instead of calling out to attract buyers, the flute seller quietly plays the flute, creating music that rises above the street noise.
 He plays thoughtfully, without urgency, and occasionally someone buys a flute.
-The author is captivated by his relaxed demeanor and the beautiful sound.
-He notes that the flute is a universal instrument found in many cultures, symbolizing a common bond among all humanity.
+The author is captivated by his relaxed demeanour and the beautiful sound.
+He notes that the flute is a universal instrument found in many cultures, symbolising a common bond among all humanity.
 The music fascinates him and connects him to a shared human experience.

 Q2.
 Compare and contrast the atmosphere in and around the Baudhnath shrine with that in the Pashupatinath Temple.

 Ans: The Pashupatinath Temple and Baudhnath Shrine offer contrasting atmospheres.
 Pashupatinath is chaotic and noisy, with crowds of worshippers pushing for a glimpse of the deity, creating confusion.
 Priests, animals like cows and monkeys, and tourists add to the commotion.
 The place is loud, busy, and disorderly.
 On the other hand, the Baudhnath shrine is serene and peaceful.
 There are few people inside, and though there are shops run by Tibetan immigrants nearby, the area is quiet and calm.
 The author finds Baudhnath a "haven of stillness," standing in sharp contrast to the bustling streets outside.
-While Pashupatinath overwhelms with noise, Baudhnath offers an experience of tranquility.
+While Pashupatinath is overwhelmed with noise, Baudhnath offers an experience of tranquillity.

 Q3.
 How does the author describe Kathmandu’s busiest streets?